Pivot Health Products Available in Florida

 - Supplemental Insurance Coverage – Struggling with high deductibles or costly coinsurance rates?
 The cash benefits provided by a supplemental coverage plan help you pay out-of-pocket medical expenses, such as insurance deductibles, copayments or coinsurance.
 You may even choose to use the cash benefits toward any other expenses you incur due to a serious illness or accident.
 This type of plan is designed to work with – or supplement – your primary major medical coverage, whether you have an individual plan or receive health care coverage sponsored by your employer.

-In addition to insurance benefits, Pivot Health plans provide you with many extra non-insurance benefits, including:
+In addition to insurance benefits, Pivot Health short term health plans provide you with many extra non-insurance benefits, including:

 - Unlimited access to discounted telehealth doctor consultations.